 'Sure!'
 I say, raising my eyebrow.

 'I'm being serious!'
 He says, raising his hands innocently.
 He leans forward on his elbows for a second, opening his mouth slightly and looking like he was thinking of doing something.
 But then he lays back down.
 'The rest of them were ok, though.
-The little one's cute.'
+The little one with the short hair, she's cute.'

 'I remember you telling me about her.
 She's the one who does calisthenics, right?'
 He says, turning his head toward me.

 'Yeah.'
 I say, blinking.
 I didn't think he would remember.

 'So, what do they think of me?'
 He asks, looking back to the ceiling.

 'What do you care?'
 I raise my eyebrows.
 He's not one to care about what people think.